Train smarter for strength, endurance and race-day readiness

 Create personalized AI-powered workout plans that evolve with you.
 Train smarter, track every rep and keep moving forward, one workout at a time.

-This Hyrox strength endurance workout (5 rounds: Strength Exercise → 75 sec rest → repeat) builds the muscular stamina needed for Hyrox competition by focusing on the strength stations with minimal running.
-You'll complete 5 rounds of functional exercises like sled pushes, farmers walks, and ski-erg work with consistent 75-second rest periods between rounds.
-The workout develops your ability to maintain power output across multiple rounds when your muscles are fatigued.
+This Hyrox strength endurance workout (5 rounds: Strength exercise → 75 sec rest → repeat) builds the muscular endurance required for Hyrox competitions by focusing on the strength stations with minimal running.
+You complete 5 rounds of functional exercises such as sled pushes, farmers walks, and ski-erg work with consistent 75-second rest periods between rounds.
+The workout develops your ability to maintain power output during multiple rounds when your muscles are fatigued.

 Marching On Spot